kimdesok/ATOM_NPU_based_Inference_Service_Platform/README.md

-# Inference Service Platform (Prototype) for Supporting Cancer Diagnosis (Under construction)
+# Inference Service Platform (Prototype) for Assisting Cancer Diagnosis

 Performance benchmarking of CNN-MIL and ViT-MIL models on the RESTful architecture inspired inference service

 ## Project Overview

 This project presents a prototype platform for pathology image–based cancer diagnosis inference services, designed to:
+* implement a RESTful client–server inference architecture
 * benchmark the inference performance of deep learning models across GPUs and NPUs
-* implement a RESTful client–server inference architecture
-* validate NPU-based production deployment feasibility
+* validate the feasibility of a NPU-based production deployment

-The system was developed as a pre-production research platform to explore the architecture and operational workflow of a real clinical AI inference service.
+The system has been designed and developed as a pre-production research platform to explore the architecture and operational workflow of a real clinical AI inference service.

 ## Objectives

 * Design and implement the prototypea of a production-oriented inference platform
-* Compare inference performance of CNN-MILs vs. ViT-MIL models
 * Develop a RESTful architecture inspired client–server web application
 * Support compilation of GPU models in batch and deployment as NPU models
+* Compare performance of evaluating CNN-MILs vs. ViT-MIL models on WSI datasets
 * Validate pathology AI service workflow (future work)

 ### System Architecture <br>